Submissions

 Please adhere to the following guidelines when submitting your manuscript:

-1. Manuscripts must be typewritten in MS Document format, 12-point Yu Gothic with 15 line spacing.
-Please use this manuscript template: LINK.
-If your computer does not have the Yu Gothic font, please download it
+1. Manuscripts must be typewritten in MS Document format, 12-point Times New Roman with 15 line spacing.
+You are required to use this manuscript template: LINK.

 2. In-text citations and references in the manuscript MUST follow the Publication Manual of the American Psychological Association (APA), 7th Edition (2020).
 Please refer to the reference guideline and examples: LINK

-1. Manuscripts must be carefully edited for language quality before submission.
+3. Manuscripts must be carefully edited for language quality before submission.
 The author is responsible for ensuring that the manuscript has been thoroughly edited and proofread to reach an academically appropriate standard of English.
-Manuscripts that do not conform to this requirement will be returned to the author for revision before the peer review process is undertaken.

 1. A full manuscript (with authors’ names, affiliations, corresponding author’s email address, and 50-word biodata of all authors)